Murder of Peter Porco: Trial, conviction, and sentencing

 The Porco trial began on June 27, 2006.
-The trial was held in Orange County because of intense media coverage in the Albany area, in addition to the fact that Albany County judges were recused because Peter Porco worked in the Courthouse as a law clerk.
+The trial was held in Orange County because of intense media coverage in the Albany area, in addition to the fact that Albany County judges were recused because Peter Porco worked in the courthouse as a law clerk.
+The people were represented by Albany County's chief assistant prosecutor, Michael McDermott.

 On August 2, 2006, the prosecution completed its case against Porco, and the defense's case, which was much briefer, began.

 On the morning of August 10, 2006, the jury began deliberations.
 Later that day, Porco was found guilty of second degree murder and attempted murder.

 On December 12, 2006, Judge Jeffrey Berry sentenced Porco to 25 years to life on each count, totaling a minimum of 50 years in prison.
 Judge Berry was quoted as saying, "I fear very much what happened in the early morning hours of November 15 is something that could happen again."

 Porco will be eligible for parole in December 2052.

 Aftermath

 Christopher Porco is incarcerated at Clinton Correctional Facility.
 He appealed his conviction to the Appellate Division, Third Department and to the New York Court of Appeals, but both courts rejected his appeals.
 He also appealed to the U.S. Supreme Court, which declined to hear his case without opinion.

-The case was shown in an episode of Forensic Files.
-In 2011 the reboot series of Great Crimes and Trials made an episode about the case.

 In 2006, the Porco case was the subject of an hourlong episode of CBS's 48 Hours.
+The Porco case was discussed in a 2009 episode of Forensic Files.

 In 2013, Lifetime aired a movie entitled Romeo Killer: The Chris Porco Story; Porco sued in an attempt to block the release of the movie.

-The seventh season, third episode (#07.03) of CSI: NY, "Damned If You Do", is loosely based on the case.
-The episode first aired on October 8, 2010.

-In 2023, WTEN reporter John Gray interviewed Christopher Porco in prison.
-The interview aired on News 10 ABC on January 12, 2023 during its 6:00 PM ET newscast.
-In the interview, Porco claims to have filed a motion for ineffective counsel, citing a misplaced paper that he claims would prove his alibi.
-The status of said motion is currently unknown.
+On January 12, 2023, attorneys for Porco filed a motion to vacate his conviction on the grounds that he had been deprived of due process due to ineffective assistance of counsel.
+On the same day, News 10 ABC aired a prison interview between WTEN reporter John Gray and Christopher Porco.
+In the interview, Porco maintained his innocence.

+As of February 2025, Schenectady County Executive Assistant District Attorney was handling the Porco case due to a conflict of interest within the Albany County District Attorney's Office.
+Albany County District Attorney Lee Kindlon is the son of Porco's trial counsel, Terry Kindlon.